axieinfinity/ronin-documentation/docs/node-operators/setup/mainnet/non-validator.md

   CHAIN_STATS_WS_SECRET=xQj2MZPaN6
   CHAIN_STATS_WS_SERVER=stats.roninchain.com

-  RONIN_PARAMS=--http.api eth,net,web3,consortium --miner.gaslimit 100000000 --miner.gasreserve 10000000
+  RONIN_PARAMS=--http.api eth,net,web3,consortium --txpool.pricelimit 20000000000 --txpool.nolocals
   ```

-  Replace the following values in the `.env` file with your node's information:
+  Replace the following values in the `.env` file with your information:
   * `INSTANCE_NAME`: The name of your node that you want to be displayed on the [stats page](https://stats.roninchain.com/).
-     * `VALIDATOR_PRIVATE_KEY`: Your validator private key without the `0x` prefix.
   * `NODE_IMAGE`: The version of your node's image, which can be found under [Ronin node](./../latest.md#ronin-node).
   * `PASSWORD`: The password to encrypt the node's keyfile.

 6. (Optional) Download the snapshot: